Sports in Phoenix: College sports

 Phoenix is home to two NCAA Division I schools: Arizona State University (ASU) and Grand Canyon University (GCU).
-ASU plays in the Pac-12 Conference.
+ASU plays in the Big 12 Conference.
 They were in the Western Athletic Conference (WAC) until joining, along with the University of Arizona, the Pac-8 conference in 1978, after which time it was known as the Pac-10.
 The university has won 23 NCAA team championships: women's golf (7), baseball (5), men's golf (2), women's indoor track & field (2), softball (2), and 1 each in men's gymnastics, men's indoor track & field, men's outdoor track & field, wrestling, and women's outdoor track & field.
 In addition, prior to the NCAA recognizing women's sports for national championships, ASU holds the record for the most national championships sanctioned by the Association for Intercollegiate Athletics for Women (AIAW) with 12, four more than the school with the second most, UCLA.

 Grand Canyon University is a member of the WAC.
 Historically, the school had been a member of the NAIA, before moving to NCAA Division II in the early 1990s.
 For the 2013–14 year, the school moved up to Division I, when it joined the WAC.
 The school has won several NAIA national championships: baseball (4), men's basketball (3), and women's tennis (1).
 In addition, they have won two NCAA Division II national championships in soccer and men's indoor track & field.